Yarraville: Yarraville Village

 Located near Yarraville railway station on Anderson and Ballarat Streets, Yarraville is renowned in Melbourne for its unique character, architecture and quality of village life.
 Anderson and Ballarat Streets, in the heart of the Yarraville Village, are lined with refurbished 19th century buildings and dotted with neighbourhood cafés, restaurants and boutique shops.

 This village atmosphere is anchored by the restored Sun Theatre and the adjacent Sun Bookshop, a prominent landmark in the Yarraville community with its unique art deco architecture and its 6 cinemas.
 Notable examples of Edwardian and Victorian architecture can be found in Yarraville.

 The Yarraville Village is home to many award-winning restaurants and cafes.
 A reflection of Melbourne's multicultural nature, Yarraville offers an array of world cuisine styles including Greek, Italian, Modern Asian, Indian, Polish, Mexican, Thai, Chinese and Modern Australian.

 Shops in the village include book stores, the work of a local artist, clothing and jewellery, wines, gourmet foods, chairs and a record shop.

 Administration

 Local government

 The administration of Yarraville is managed by the City of Maribyrnong.
 The suburb is spread across 3 Wards: Wattle, Sheoak, and Saltwater.

 Transportation

+Trains

-Yarraville railway station is a suburban railway station located in the centre of the village area, 20 minutes from the Melbourne CBD.
+Yarraville railway station is a suburban railway station on the and railway lines.
 The station is serviced by all trains on the Williamstown line, and Laverton bound trains on the Werribee line.
-The station is located near Anderson Street in Yarraville Village, access via Birmingham Street to the North (for trains heading towards the city), and Woods Street on the South (heading away from the city).
-Yarraville station is within the Zone 1 region of Melbourne's public transport ticketing system.
+The station is located centrally in Yarraville Village near Anderson Street; accessed via Birmingham Street to the North (for trains heading towards the city), and Woods Street on the South (heading away from the city).
+Travel time between Yarraville station and the CBD is approximately 15 minutes, and the station is within the Zone 1 region of Melbourne's public transport ticketing system.

+Buses

 Several bus routes also service the suburb: